venu-bondugula/file-storage-service/readme.md

 The application utilizes a Spring Boot framework with RESTful API endpoints for file upload/download operations and user authentication.

 ### Architecture:
-- API Gateway (not included in this implementation): Routes incoming API requests to the appropriate backend service
 - Backend Service (implemented): Handles user authentication, file management, storage operations, and database interactions